pulsar-labs/site/content/_index.md

 ## Research Focus

 - **IoT Systems:** Developing and designing IoT systems for data-capture, data-transmission, and logistics.
-- **ML, Data Engineering, and Software:** Extensive experience in ML, data engineering, and building production-scale software systems.
+- **ML, Data Engineering, and Software:** Extensive experience in ML/AI, data engineering, and building production-scale software systems.

 **Commercial Consultation Services:**
 Unlock the full potential of your business with our expert consultation services.
 We provide insights and solutions for:

-- **Telecommunications:** Enhance satellite communication systems for efficient, reliable, and secure data transfer/storage.
-- **Aerospace and Defence:** Optimize aerospace systems with expertise in data engineering, software, and systems design.
-- **Environmental Monitoring:** Design bespoke solutions for remote sensing and data collection to support environmental monitoring.
 - **IoT and Industrial Automation:** Enhance IoT and automation projects for seamless data transmission, storage, and analysis.
 - **Data Security:** Consultancy on secure data transfer and encryption techniques.
+- **Telecommunications:** Enhance communication systems for efficient, reliable, and secure data transfer / storage.
+- **Environmental Monitoring:** Bespoke solutions for remote sensing and data collection to support environmental monitoring.

 For inquiries, contact us at => labs at  puslar-labs dot co dot uk